-Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
-State the FY24 PCTA Focus Area and intervention.
-Include relevant biomarkers, as applicable.
-Indicate how many study participants will be enrolled.
-Briefly describe your community collaboration including the names of individuals participating.
+• Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
+Include the topic area under which the application will be submitted.

 LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review.
 An invitation to submit a full application is NOT provided after LOI submission.
-Applicants are encouraged to develop pre-application and full application components concurrently and submit a full application AFTER successful submission of the pre-application.
+Applicants are encouraged to develop preapplication and full application components concurrently and submit a full application AFTER successful submission of the pre-application.